-PUVA is an acronym for psoralen and ultraviolet A. PUVA refers to the interaction of long wavelength ultraviolet light (320-400 nm) with a pharmaceutical molecule of plant origin, psoralen, producing a type of "photochemotherapy."
+PUVA is an acronym for psoralen and ultraviolet A. PUVA refers to the interaction of long wavelength ultraviolet light (320-400 nm) with a pharmaceutical molecule of plant origin, psoralen, producing a type of "photodynamic chemotherapy."
 PUVA is useful in treating a number of human diseases.

-Psoralens are a family of plant chemicals that are able to absorb light in the ultraviolet A (UVA) spectrum (320-400 nm).
-Once this absorption has occurred, these chemicals become activated and can react with biological molecules in a number of ways.
+Psoralens are a family of plant chemicals that are able to absorb light in the ultraviolet A (UVA) spectrum (320 nm-400 nm).
+Once this absorption has occurred, these chemicals become activated and can react within the body producing phototoxicity.
 Without exposure to the correct wavelengths of light, psoralens are not biologically active.
-Although human tissues are relatively resistant to the effects of ultraviolet A light alone, this changes dramatically when psoralens are present in the skin tissue.
-The most obvious change is a marked increase in ultraviolet sensitivity manifested as burning of the skin (the equivalent of sunburn).
-It is hypothesized PUVA may work by inhibiting the production of the basic genetic material, DNA, and/or by damaging receptors of skin cells (epidermal cells) and particular immune cells (T-lymphocytes).
+Although human tissues are relatively resistant to the effects of ultraviolet A light alone, this changes dramatically when psoralens are present.
+The most obvious change is a marked increase in ultraviolet A sensitivity manifested as burning of the skin (a phototoxic burn).
+It is hypothesized that PUVA produces reactive oxygen atoms that lethally damage the DNA molecule and/or alters the chemical receptors of skin cells (epidermal cells) and certain immune cells (T-lymphocytes).

 What Are the Different Types of PUVA Therapy?